rolandnii/youtube-downloader/README.md

 # youtube-downloader
-This is a python based gui project
+This is a python based gui project for downloading youtube videos